ZiyadSariAA/FINAL-LAB-CPIT405/README.md

 Adding a Bookmark:

 Enter a link, name, and description into the form.
-Click "Create Bookmark" to save it.
+Click "Create " to save it.

 Viewing Bookmarks:
 Bookmarks are displayed automatically upon loading the app.

 Updating a Bookmark:
 Use the "Update" button to modify a selected bookmark.

 Deleting a Bookmark:
 Click "Delete" to remove a bookmark from the list.